firebolt-db/firebolt-db.github.io/docs/working-with-partitions.md

 ## Defining partition keys

-You define partitions using the [PARTITION BY](/sql-reference/commands/create-fact-dimension-table.md#partition-by) clause in a `CREATE FACT TABLE` statement.
+You define partitions using the [PARTITION BY](/sql-reference/commands/create-fact-dimension-table.md#partition-by) clause in a `CREATE TABLE` statement.

 Rows with the same value in the column key and whose function expression resolves to the same value are included in the partition.